Biomaker/2018-opensourcebioreactor/culture-vessel/README.md

 These are the most widely available options but not a secure as the interlocking mechanisms above and would not be suitable for devices operating under significant pressure.

-## Reagents for cell culture

-### Anti-Foam

-Agitation can lead to bubbling in E.coli cultures to it is often necessary to add anti-foam chemicals.
-Low-cost and commonly available anti-foam agents include olive oil, sunflower oil, silicone, polyethylene glycol.

-### Culture Media

 ## References